It can be hard to grok just how powerful compounding revenue is

 A SaaS company at $10m ARR growing at 100% YoY has a decent chance to hit $1B in ARR in 10 years if you can find a way to keep it up

 — Jason ✨BeKind✨ Lemkin ⚫️ (@jasonlk) December 4, 2021

 One of the very first SaaStr-isms was that while $0-$1m ARR is Impossible, and getting from $1m-$10m ARR is Unlikely … that getting from $10m to $100m ARR is Inevitable.

 Let’s take a look at a version of that basic math.

 Today, the very best SaaS companies are scaling faster than ever.
 Often 200% or even 300% at $10m ARR.
-Look at Zoom, Slack, Datadog, UiPath etc. So that can feel like quite a hurdle to hit.
+Look at Zoom, Slack, Datadog, UiPath, Snowflake etc. Snowflake is growing 110% at $1B in ARR (!).
+That can feel like quite a hurdle to hit.

 But what if you are “just” growing 60% at $10m ARR?
 It turns out, as long as you have positive revenue retention, and keep at it, you’ll do just fine over time.
 Here are a few scenarios with initial growth rates at $10m ARR, with a growth decay factor baked in:

 The hyper-growth company really can get to $100m ARR fast.
 UiPath did it.
 But you know what?
 They didn’t start there.
 UiPath actually was founded in 2005!!
 Mailchimp in 2001.
 Similarly, there are others like Smartsheet that have grown to unicorns without ever having a Zoom-like year.